smf-steve/mips_cli/README.md

       - Branch and Jump operations via the depiction for ALU and PC-Update units
       - Syscall and Trap operations via the depiction of register modifications

-   1. Retain the encoding of the both text and data segment
+   1. Execute small MIPS subroutines

-This tool can be used either in either interactive mode or in batch mode.
+This tool can be used either in interactive mode or in batch mode.
 While in interactive mode, students are prompted to enter one instruction at a time.
-The instruction is encoded and executed.
+The instruction is encoded and then executed.
 Additional commands can be provided to examine or alter the state of the machine (a limited debugger in some ways).

 While in batch mode, the tool executes a mips subroutine based upon command line arguements.
-For example, the following depict hows to invoke the mips_cli tool execute a mips subroutine called "subroutine"  (It is presumed that the subroutine is located in file named "subroutine.s")
+For example, the following depicts the execution of a mips subroutine called "subroutine"  (It is presumed that the subroutine is located in file named "subroutine.s")

    ```bash
    $ mips_cli subroutine  arg1 arg2 ... arg3